MUST Score Negligence: When Does Legal Risk Arise?

 Across cases, recurring documentation issues include:

-No record of intake despite high MUST
+no record of intake despite high MUST score

-Referral made but no evidence of triage reasoning
+referral made but no evidence of triage reasoning

-Referral triaged but not clearly documented
+referral triaged but not clearly documented

-No recorded review plan
+no recorded review plan

-No evidence of re-screening following deterioration
+no evidence of re-screening following deterioration.

 In court, absence of documentation can significantly weaken otherwise defensible care.